Get exclusive member benefits & effect social change. Join Today

 Some people have a combination of both hyperactive and hypoactive delirium, alternating between the two states.

-When you have trouble breathing due to asthma or another condition, your brain does not get the oxygen it needs.
+When you have trouble breathing due to asthma or another condition, your brain doesn’t get the oxygen it needs.
 Any condition or factor that significantly changes your brain function can cause severe mental confusion.

-If you are over 65 and/or have numerous health conditions, you are more at risk for delirium.
+If you’re over 65 and/or have numerous health conditions, you’re more at risk for delirium.
 Surgery patients and people withdrawing from alcohol and drug abuse are also more at risk.
 Conditions that damage the brain (e.g., stroke and dementia) can increase the risk.
 Your risk is also higher if you are under extreme emotional stress.
 The following factors may also contribute to delirium:

 Delirium affects your mind, emotions, muscle control, and sleep patterns.
 You might have a hard time concentrating or feel confused about your whereabouts.
 You may also move more slowly or quickly than usual, and experience mood swings.
 Other symptoms include: